Guardians vs. Twins Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 34 hits with four doubles, a triple, 21 walks and 11 RBI.
-He's also stolen seven bases.
+- Steven Kwan has collected 35 hits with four doubles, a triple, a home run and 21 walks.
+He has driven in 12 runs with seven stolen bases.

 Kwan Recent Games